 When there is a common interest, we find ourselves reverting to our most pure, inner selves.
 We don't get to know someone because we want something from them.
 We get to know someone because we share a common passion.
 Relationships develop in the most purest way over the love of one thing.
 It's how every relationship should be.

 Have you ever come across a really attractive woman who not only has a great personality, but also gives you the time of day, is a PhD who loves playing hoops and drinks beer for lunch?
 No?
 Well, neither have I. However, if I was a woman, I can imagine Robert to be that kind of catch for any lady out there.
 Good thing for his wife, she's already got him locked down!

-If you get to know Robert, you’ll realize he’ll never forget his roots.
+If you get to know Robert Mailer Anderson, you'll realize he'll never forget his roots.
 From his time growing up in different foster homes in Northern California, to his Aunt in Malaysia who took him in, to his friends back east from the University of Miami where he pitched some ball, Robert always goes back.

 As a bootstrapping entrepreneur, I'll never be able to match the financial contributions of Robert or his many friends.
 But, what I will promise is my loyalty and support.
 Thanks again for your generosity and kindness Robert.
 You've reminded me about the importance of humility as well as the privilege to give back to the community.

 Robert's event ended up raising $1.1 million dollars towards the $63 million SFJazz Center Auditorium which is to be opened on MLK Day in January, 2013.
 Please click the link to learn more about SFJazz and the nation's first and only stand-alone jazz auditorium.